 Sugar Blue (real name: James Whiting) played harmonica on this track.
 An American blues player, he also worked on Emotional Rescue and Tattoo You.
 Someone from The Stones record company found him playing in the Paris metro, and brought him to these sessions, where he fit in well with the band.

 This was the second Stones song that was also the album title.
-"Let It Bleed" was the first.
+"Let It Bleed

 In a 2013 interview with Sabotage Times that spent a lot of time covering his relationship with groupies, Keith Richards was asked about the "Black girls just want to get f--ked all night" line in this song.
 His reply: "Well they do.
 At least in my experience.
 That's not all they want to do.
 But if you can go all night, then they will do.
 I mean, Mick wrote that line.
 And he was probably moaning because he couldn't keep up with some chick he was seeing.
 So, in a way, it's a reverse joke."